Every Skill has a scope setting that controls how broadly it’s applied.Documentation Index

 Use cases for global scope

-Global scope is useful when you have a standard operating mode you always want — for example:
+Global scope is useful when you have a standard operating mode you always want — for example:- An internal house-style skill that enforces your team’s output format

 - A client-specific persona you’re using for an extended engagement